filecoin-project/starling/index.md

 ---
 layout: splash
-title: Home
+title: Starling
 ---

-## Simplified & coordinated decentralized storage on the Filecoin network
+## Simplified, coordinated, and secure decentralized storage on the Filecoin network

 ### Launches October 2019 - sign up for updates…